LouisMattis/Milestone-Project-1/README.md

 * ### Frequent Visitor Goals

-* As a frequent visitor, I want to be able to log onto the application to track the progess of my workoutplan.
+* As a frequent visitor, I want to be able to log onto the application to track the progress of my workout plan.

 * As a frequent visitor I want to be able to connect with other users of the application to meet new people, ask for advice on how to do certain exercises or just to motivate me if I am feeling low on motivation through the plan.